GitOfSander/rock-paper-scissors/README.md

 </pre>

 # Usage
-Download the release and go in your terminal where you placed coffee_machine.jar and run:
+Download the release and go in your terminal where you placed rock-paper-scissors.jar and run:

 <pre>java -jar rock-paper-scissors.jar</pre>